 At Sari Foods we’re committed to delivering pure, ethically grown superfoods that are completely free from synthetics, toxins, and contaminants.
 All of our products are clean, wholesome foods we enjoy at our own dinner tables—and share with our beautiful families.

-Our Spirulina is harvested from natural soda lakes in a remote area of the Mongolian plateau that is free of industry and pollution and is cultivated with pure desert water from 500m underground.
-This water is naturally free of environmental contaminants and is naturally rich in minerals and trace elements, making the conditions optimal for Spirulina that is both pure and nutrient-dense.
-These growing conditions produce a Spirulina that is free from heavy metals, toxins and radiation contamination and is fresh, clean and safe.
+We harvest our spirulina from natural soda lakes in a remote area of Korea that's free of industry and pollution, using pure water from 500m underground.
+This water is naturally free from environmental contaminants—and is naturally rich in minerals and trace elements.
+This creates the optimal conditions for growing safe, nutrient-dense spirulina that’s free from heavy metals, toxins, and radiation contamination.

 Not only does our spirulina come from a very clean source; it’s also USDA certified organic, which means you don’t have to worry about chemical fertilizers and pesticides.
 After it’s harvested, we gently dry our spirulina to preserve freshness, so there’s no need for any preservatives.

 Finally, rest assured that Sari Foods spirulina is also free from BMAA and microcystin.
 We only use a spirulina strain called Arthrospira Platensis that’s not related to the type that produces BMAA—and we rigorously test to make sure our spirulina (and all our other products) conform to the highest standards for purity and safety.
 But you don’t have to take our word for it here— if you wish to view our test certificates, we'd be more than happy to share this information as part of our transparent customer service policy.